Designing a Workplace Reuse System

 do you currently use?

-How much do you spend waste management per month?
+How much do you currently spend on waste disposal each month?

 .jpg)

-“I’ve been waiting for a reuse service like Return Ware all along”
+“I’ve been waiting for a reuse service like Return Ware”

 Define